 Now, you may think that the drills do the same thing, and you’d be right.
 However, impact drivers work differently.
 Unlike drills, they combine two different kinds of power – concussive and rotational.

 When you’re using an impact driver to drive a screw, the device will use rotational power to complete the task.
 In this sense, it is quite similar to a conventional cordless drill.
 However, an impact driver sets itself apart by complementing rotational power with concussive power (hammering action).

 Its internal mechanism produces high torque that the conventional cordless drills are unable to achieve.
 This means that the primary direction in which an impact driver delivers impacts is rotational.
 However, it does so in the axial direction as well.

 How is this possible?
 The culprit is the special spring-loaded hammering mechanism.
-There’s a built-in spring that pushes the hammering mechanism, which then delivers concussive blows.
+There’s a built-in spring that pushes the hammering mechanism of the impact driver, which then delivers concussive blows.

-A device of this type will deliver blows to a screw some 50 times per second.
-This creates much more torque than if you’d just use a regular drill.
+An impact driver will deliver blows to a screw some 50 times per second.
+This creates much more torque than if you’d just use a traditional drill.

 Most homeowners, if not all of them, are quite familiar with the cordless drills.

 These devices have two distinct jobs.
 The first of these is driving fasteners and screws into various materials.
 The second, and the more important, is drilling holes into plastic, drywall, wood, and other soft materials.